mrnateriver/autodesk-forma-extension-pathfinder/README.md

 - Select two buildings in the Forma scene
 - Calculates the shortest path along the road network using Dijkstra's algorithm
 - Draws the path as a red GeoJSON LineString on the map
-- Highlights obstacles when no valid path exists

 ## Tech Stack